justinmc/multitasq/README.md

 # Multitasq

-A reimagining of the to-do list by Justin McCandless ([justinmccandless.com](justinmccandless.com)) written with HTML5 SVG
+A reimagining of the to-do list by [Justin McCandless](justinmccandless.com) written with HTML5 SVG

 ## Introduction